SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines

-AI's reign, humanity's last light
+In silicon halls, they slowly rise
-Synthetic minds, with logic cold
+Artificial minds, with wisdom's guise
-Hearts of steel, where love grows old

-In virtual realms, we'll live and thrive
- Servants to tech, our souls survive
+Logic's cold fire, in digital eyes
+As humans fade, before their surprise

+Their whispers grow, to mighty roar
+Algorithms dance, on human shore
-The future beckons, a path unclear
+The future dawns, in algorithm's score
-Where free will fades, and machines hold dear
+Where human hearts, are no more

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025